pozirk/ANEAdMob/readme.md

 # News
+2019-10-21:
-2017-11-22: Updated to the latest version of Adobe AIR 27 and Google Play Services 11.0.4.
-Still working as expected, at least for me. :)
+Updated to the latest version of Adobe AIR SDK 33 and Google Play Services 11.0.4.
+32-bit version works fine.
+I have no 64-bit Android device, to test 64-bit version.

 # About
 ANEAdMob is an Adobe AIR native extension (ANE) for Android to show ads.<br />